wonkatin/Python-Geocoder/README.md

 You will practice these programming concepts we've covered in class:

-* Including and using modules and packages
+- Including and using modules and packages

 **Note:** This lab is Part 1 of a two-part assignment.
-Save your solution code â€” the next homework will build off of it!
+Save your solution code--the next homework will build off of it!

 ---